FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 { name: "Fabian"}
 ```

 is printed.
 So nice, this works!
-But the config is still "static" in the way it gets provided dynamically, but the object itself is provided as a static onject still.
+But the config is still "static" in the way it gets provided dynamically, but the object itself is provided as a static object still.
 So let us add the `APP_INITIALIZER` to read the config at startup time.

 ## Adding the APP_INITIALIZER